Loading lesson…

 A protocol deviation occurs when a trial participant, staff member, or circumstance causes a departure from the IRB-approved protocol — a missed visit, a study drug administered outside the dosing window, a required sample not collected.
 Under ICH-GCP guidelines, every deviation must be documented, assessed for its impact on subject safety and data integrity, and reported to the sponsor and, in some cases, the IRB.
 The CAPA (Corrective and Preventive Action) portion of the deviation log is where the CRC earns their credibility: it requires a genuine root cause analysis and a realistic corrective plan, not boilerplate.
 AI is well-positioned to handle the structural scaffolding of a deviation log — formatting the required sections, mapping the deviation to the specific protocol section that was violated, and drafting a first-pass CAPA structure based on common root cause categories.
 What AI cannot do is determine actual root cause.
 Did the deviation happen because a nurse misread the protocol window, or because the protocol's window was ambiguously written, or because the participant had a scheduling conflict nobody flagged?
 Only someone who investigated the incident — talked to the people involved, reviewed the source documents, understood the site's workflow — can determine that.
 Sponsors and auditors read CAPA responses closely for copy-paste boilerplate and will cite inadequate root cause analysis as a finding.

-What is the core idea behind "AI for Clinical Research Coordinators: Protocol Deviation Logs"?
+What is the main idea of "AI for Clinical Research Coordinators: Protocol Deviation Logs"?

-Which best describes the scope of "AI for Clinical Research Coordinators: Protocol Deviation Logs"?
+Which action would help you apply "AI for Clinical Research Coordinators: Protocol Deviation Logs" responsibly?